spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks.md

 - A **PaletteControllersEKSPolicy** created in AWS and attached to the IAM user or role that Palette is using.
 To create this policy, refer to [Controllers EKS Policy](required-iam-policies.md#controllers-eks-policy).

+- An AWS KMS key created in the AWS region you intend to deploy cluster to with Palette.

+- Ensure the KMS key policy allows the IAM user or role Palette usage of the KMS key.
+The KMS key policy must allowed the IAM role or IAM user the following actions:

+      - "kms:Encrypt",
+      - "kms:Decrypt",
+      - "kms:ReEncrypt*",
+      - "kms:GenerateDataKey*",
+      - "kms:DescribeKey"

+  Check out the [Create a KMS Key policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-overview.html) guide for more information on key policies.

 ### Configure KMS Key

 Use the following steps to configure a KMS key.

-1. Log in to AWS console and navigateto the Key Management Service.
+1. Log in to AWS console and navigate to the Key Management Service.

 2. Select the region where your KMS key policy is created.

 :::caution

-Ensure you create the KMS key in the same region as you intend to deploy EKS clusters through Palette.
+Ensure you create the KMS key in the same region that you intend to deploy EKS clusters through Palette.
 Alternatively, you can create a multi-region KMS key that can be used across different regions.
 To learn how to create a multi-region key, review Amazon’s [Multi-Region Keys in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html) reference guide.

 :::